A9u3ybaCyb3r/Ethical-Hacking-Lab/README.md

 ![image](https://github.com/user-attachments/assets/7b7612c2-1fde-463d-aa03-ebf2125d3aab)

-Still in the DNS Resolver, go to Advance Settings and check both of these options.
+If you are still in the DNS Resolver, go to Advance Settings and check both of these options.
 Do not forget to Save and Apply Changes

 ![image](https://github.com/user-attachments/assets/e7f537a4-9c21-4fe7-889b-68b01c09afa2)